tesspib/helm-diff/README.md

   # This is equivalent to specifying the --context flag.
   # Read the flag usage below for more information on --context.
   HELM_DIFF_OUTPUT_CONTEXT=5 helm diff upgrade my-release datadog/datadog

+  # Set HELM_DIFF_SHOW_HELM_LABELS=true to show Helm chart and app version label diffs in the output.
+  # This is equivalent to specifying the --show-helm-labels flag.
+  # Read the flag usage below for more information on --show-helm-labels.
+  HELM_DIFF_SHOW_HELM_LABELS=true helm diff upgrade my-release datadog/datadog

 Flags:
       --allow-unreleased             enables diffing of releases that are not yet deployed via Helm